Galicia: Atlantic Paradise for Dolphins and Seabirds Watching

 At 11 am we meet at the port of departure.
 Depending on your interests we can leave from the Vigo estuary, embarking

-and sail happily towards the mouth from the estuary.
+and sail happily towards the mouth of the estuary.
 The objective is to reach the outside of the archipelagos of the Atlantic Islands National Park, although it is very

 common that we are already on the way with groups of dolphins swimming fast in search of groups of sardines or mackerel.

-likely we have to watch the great cetaceans that periodically visit our coasts.
+we have more chances to watch the great cetaceans that periodically visit our coasts.

 Where do we eat?